michaeloboyle/MessagePedia-WebRTC-Electron/README-WORKTREE.md

-# Signaling Server Development
+# Integration Tests Development
-This work tree is for WebRTC signaling server implementation
+This work tree is for comprehensive integration testing